acpo/mettler_toledo_balance_to_excel/README.md

 ## Requirements
 - xlWings addin for Excel (`xlwings.xlam`).
 Read the instructions at https://docs.xlwings.org/en/stable/addin.html#xlwings-addin
 - xlwings Python library (usually `pip install xlwings`)
+This was tested on a Mettler Toledo XS105 connected via an RS-232 to USB cable.